wardstoneX/Autonomous-Driving-Simulaton/README.md

 ```

 If the project directory isn't named `ws2023_team_3_ads_tpm`, substitute that
-with its actual path.
-The build script expects the directory to be located
+with its actual path, relative to the TRENTOS root directory.
-at `<trentos-root-directory>/sdk/demos`.

 # Running the setup